Stevenage New Town

 Despite the objections, Stevenage was designated the first new town on 11th November 1946 and the Development Corporation was set up shortly afterwards.
 A master plan was drawn up placing housing to the east and industry to the west.
 Six neighbourhoods were planned which would consist of 10,000 homes each with their own community centre, pub and shops.
 Stevenage would be the first town in the country to have a completely pedestrian town centre; a radical idea at the time.

 The first residents moved into their homes in the Monkswood and Broom Barns estates in 1952.
 Residents setting up home in the new town had to find work in Stevenage before they could be offered a house.
 Many workers in the building trade commuted from London to Stevenage every day.
-They working long hours, but benefited from the new housing that was available to them.
+They worked long hours, but benefited from the new housing that was available to them.

 The new town was not without its teething problems.
 Damp in the houses, shortages of materials and plagues of ants and earwigs were just a few.
 Local facilities were slower in setting up and new residents had to either make use of mobile shops or walk the mile or so to Old Stevenage often in muddy conditions on un-made roads.

 As the new town grew, there was more demand for services.
 Between 1955 and 1965 a new school opened almost every year and in 1962 the Stevenage Bypass A1 (M) was built along the west side of the town to ease pressure on the dangerous Great North Road.
-In 1961 the Locarno Ballroom opened and hosted leading music acts such as The Who, The Rolling Stones, Tom Jones and Jimmy Hendrix.
+In 1961 the Locarno Ballroom opened and hosted leading music acts such as The Who, The Rolling Stones, Tom Jones and Jimi Hendrix.
 In 1972 a purpose built hospital for the New Town finally opened, The Lister.
-A new swimming pool opened and a Leisure Centre was built which later included the Gordon Craig Theatre in 1974.
+A new swimming pool opened, and a Leisure Centre was built which later included the Gordon Craig Theatre in 1974.